VivaRado/VRD-Typography-Library/README.md

 **EFO to SVGs**
 ```
 -s (source EFO)
--f (the weights of the font to convert)
+-f (the weights of the font to convert: "reg,bld,...")
 ```
 **SVGs to EFO**
 ```
 -s (source EFO)
--f (the weights of the font to convert)
+-f (the weights of the font to convert: "reg,bld,...")
 ```
 **EFO to UFOs**
 ```